 It is not possible to abandon the notion of identity which is critical to the way people see themselves.
 Modern life, underpinned by communications technologies, is characterised by rapid change and repeated choices.
 Liberal democracy is built on individuals’ right to build one’s life.

 But the sheer degree of change, freedom and choice can leave people unmoored searching for structured community.
 This makes people innately vulnerable to those who are able to speak to them elevating their sense of being part of an important, sometimes unrecognised group.

 But all of us have multiple identities shaped by occupation, race, nationality or hobbies.
 The modern challenge of multicultural democracies like Australia is to build broad, integrative identities, making it less attractive to splinter off into smaller divisions.
 As Francis Fukuyama writes in a Foreign Affairs essay, ‘Against Identity Politics’.
 ‘Lived experience can become something that connects individuals to people unlike themselves’.

 The creedal national identities can’t be built around personal characteristics, ethnicity or religious convictions.
 While past influences need to be acknowledged, core values and beliefs must be paramount.

 In spite of the various battlefronts, the bigger war is around building a sense of pride and belonging around an inclusive national story.
-This is especially difficult in Australia where there is a stigma around patriotism.
+This is especially difficult in a country like Australia where there is a stigma around patriotism.

 But the death of the Queen may provide the fertile ground to do just that.
-While some of it may be centred around any future republic, this may provide an excuse to do the necessary outpouring around traits such as a unique, larrikin egalitarianism, ties to a rugged landscape, and an inspiring story of a country rising from modest beginnings to become the most peaceful, prosperous place on earth.
+While some of it may be centred around any future republic, this may provide an excuse to do the necessary outpouring around traits like an unique, larrikin egalitarianism, ties to a rugged landscape and an inspiring story of a country rising from modest beginnings to become the most peaceful, prosperous place on earth.